People with GAD worry more intensely and frequently than other people. You can find help with medications, counseling, and lifestyle remedies.

 This excessive, unrealistic worry can be frightening and can interfere with relationships and daily activities.
 However, a range of treatment options are available.

 - perceiving situations as more threatening than they are

 - difficulty with uncertain situations

 - muscle tension

-- sweating palms
+- sweating (including sweaty palms)

 - rapid heartbeat

-Causes of and risk factors for GAD may include:
+Causes of and risk factors for GAD

 - a family history of anxiety